57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Frontend (Part 1)/README.md

 This method can cover the needs of "historical playback + resuming from a breakpoint," but specialized indexing services are still more efficient in scenarios like complex cross-program analysis, real-time subscriptions, and retrieving massive amounts of historical data.

-In terms of code implementation, a [complete implementation](https://github.com/57blocks/evm-to-solana/tree/main/backend/solana-backend) was built using NestJS — periodically pulling new transactions from the chain, using Anchor **EventParser** to parse events, storing them in a database, and then aggregating and returning them to the frontend via a REST API.
+We built a [working indexer](https://github.com/57blocks/evm-to-solana/tree/main/backend/solana-backend) with NestJS: it periodically pulls new transactions from the chain, uses Anchor's **EventParser** to extract events, stores them in a database, and exposes aggregated data to the frontend through a REST API.

 #### 3.2.2 Querying Data

-In our engineering architecture, because the backend has efficiently completed data indexing and multi-dimensional aggregation, the frontend developer's core task becomes exceptionally simple: directly obtaining the required business data by calling a RESTful API:
+With the backend handling indexing and aggregation, the frontend's job is straightforward: call a REST API.

 ```typescript
 const API_BASE = import.meta.env.VITE_API_BASE_URL || "http://localhost:3000";